skmorgane/biodiversity-course/questions/Urbanization.md

 * In the context of the processes we have discussed this semester, what do cities do?
 * Would you expect all cities to have the same impacts on biodiversity processes?
-   * What city designs would you expect to have more or less impact on biodiversity processes?
+* How would you modify cities to reduce their impact on native biodiversity?
 * How might the landscape or region that the city is embedded in impact its taxonomic, phylogenetic, or functional biodiversity?